NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Remediate.md

 * * *

-If your next action is to use your divine font to cast a 3-action [[Spells/Heal|Heal]] or [[Spells/Harm|Harm]] spell, you can harness the residual energy to counterbalance opposing forces.
+If your next action is to use your divine font to cast a 3-action [[Heal|Heal]] or [[Harm|Harm]] spell, you can harness the residual energy to counterbalance opposing forces.
 In addition to its normal effects, you use your _heal_ or _harm_ spell to attempt to counteract one divine effect in the spell's area.

 *Source: Pathfinder Player Core*
 *ORC*